anubhabghosh/pdanse/README.md

 ## Evaluation

 Once files are created, the evaluation can be done by calling the script in `/tests/test_models_with_danse.py`.
 Paths to model files and log files should be edited in the script directly.
-The results can be visualized using Jupyter notebooks found in `analysis_ipynbs/`
+The figures are created in a separate folder, including some results stored in .json and .pt files.
+The results can be visualized using Jupyter notebooks found in `analysis_ipynbs/`.

-[ ] TODO: More updates to the repository description is in progress